All the Man That I Need: Live performances

+During performances of the song on the Feels So Right Tour and the I'm Your Baby Tonight World Tour, Houston performed the song similarly to its studio version except near the end where it transformed into a call and response vocal with her and her background singers with a quiet storm rearrangement.
+For the remainder of most of her tours afterwards, especially on The Bodyguard World Tour, Houston incorporated Toni Braxton's "Breathe Again" and would then switch to a reggae sound.
+The song was slightly rearranged into a rock sound during the 1998 European Tour, in which Houston used vocal echoes.

 Besides her tour performances of the song, she performed the song on various TV shows and the concerts.
 On December 11, 1990, Houston appeared on The Tonight Show Starring Johnny Carson (guest host: Jay Leno) and performed the song to accompaniment of her tour band.
-She also performed the song at The Arsenio Hall Show, and Saturday Night Live on February 23, 1991, which was her first appearance on the show.
+She also performed the song at The Arsenio Hall Show and Saturday Night Live on February 23, 1991, which was her first appearance on the show.
 That was also the same day the song went to #1 in America on the Billboard Hot 100.

 "All the Man That I Need" was performed as a part of medley by Houston at the 2nd Billboard Music Awards on December 9, 1991.
 The medley consisted of two Billie Holiday's classics―"Lover Man (Oh, Where Can You Be?)" and "My Man"―and the song.
-In 1996, she performed the song at Brunei: The Royal Wedding Celebration, a private gig for the wedding of Princess Rashidah, the eldest daughter of the Sultan of Brunei, Hassanal Bolkiah.
+In 1996, she performed the song at Brunei: The Royal Wedding Celebration, a private gig for the wedding of Princess Rashidah Sa'adatul Bolkiah, the eldest daughter of the Sultan of Brunei, Hassanal Bolkiah.

 Covers and samples

 In 1994, Luther Vandross (who made the arrangements of the original Linda Clifford version) included his own version, "All the Woman I Need" on his album Songs.
 He performed the song at the 2001 BET Awards, in honor of Houston.
 In 2017, singer Deborah Cox covered the song on her Houston tribute EP, I Will Always Love You.
-In 2018, singer and actress Heather Headley recorded Houston's rendition of the song on her album, Broadway My Way.

-The song was sampled by rap artist Lil B on his 2014 mixtape Ultimate Bitch on the track, "They Want B".
+In 2018, singer and actress Heather Headley recorded Houston's rendition of the song on her album Broadway My Way.
+The song was sampled by rap artist Lil B on his 2014 mixtape Ultimate Bitch on the track "They Want B".